unelmacoin/unelma-code-translate/README.md

 If you want to contribute, feel free to open pull request and push changes.
 All changes is going through review process.

+    Fork the repository.
+    Create a new branch: git checkout -b new-feature Make your changes and commit them: git commit -am 'Add new feature' Push to the branch: git push origin new-feature Create a pull request.

 # Contact

 Please send private message if you would need help or want to ask for feature requests